Europaviertel, Lyoner Quartier, Gateway Gardens

 3 S-Bahn stations, 3 urban development areas

-A tour for Frankfurt residents and visitors who are interested in large new development areas in Frankfurt close to the city center.
+An architectural tour for Frankfurt residents and visitors who are interested in large new development areas close to the city center in Frankfurt.

 Photo: (c) Philipp Meuser